+91 82813 90099 info@ananthapuratemple.com

 SRI ANANTHAPADMANABHA SWAMY TEMPLE

 Sri Ananthapadmanabha Swamy Temple is Vibrant with the spiritual power of Lord Mahavishnu is located near the northern end of Kerala, in Ananthapura near Kumbla in Kasaragod District.
-The temple is known as the moolasthanam, the original source, of the Sri Anantha Padmanabha Swamy Temple of Thiruvananthapuram, the capital of Kerala State, which is in the far south.
+The temple is known as the moolasthanam, the original source, of the Sree Padmanabha Swamy Temple of Thiruvananthapuram, the capital of Kerala State, which is in the far south.

 The Landscape on the way to the temple opens a vast panoramic scene with ranges of sprawling hillocks on the background.
 An aura of peace and solitude permeater the whole region.
 On the midst of a vast grass land remains in splendorous charm Sri Anantha Padmanabha Swamy Temple, in the centre of a rectangular lake.